godfreybwaira/shani-ob/README.md

 **Explanation:**

 When a link is clicked, the callback `r` is called, triggering GET request to URL specified by `href` attribute.
-The output is discarded. if you want the output then use `shani-insert` attribute.
+The output is discarded. if you want to insert the output to the DOM then use `shani-insert` attribute.

 ### 1.2 `shani-target`